sc0ttj/Project/docs/cms/js/cms.js.md

 ```
 #### setConfig()
-@param `config` - a config object like the default one above
+@param `config` - a JSON object like the default one above
 ```js
   setConfig: function (config){
     this.config = config || this.config;